Table of Contents

 3. Eating Certain Foods:

 What you eat plays a role in how your breath smells.
 Certain foods like garlic and onions have strong odors.
-They also contain compounds that do not break down easily; these compounds can stay on your breath for up to 2 days post-consumption (5).
-If you notice you have bad breath, you may want to avoid eating meals with garlic and onions for a few days before going for your next big date or board meeting.
+They also contain compounds that do not break down easily; they can stay on your breath for up to 2 days post-consumption (5).
+If you notice bad breath, you may want to avoid eating meals with garlic and onions for a few days before your next big date or board meeting.

 4. Dry Mouth:

 Saliva performs a significant function in the mouth by routinely washing away decaying food particles and dead cells.
-When you do not hydrate very often, the saliva in your mouth begins to decrease.
+When you do not hydrate very often, the saliva in your mouth decreases.
 Your mouth gets dry, and the cleansing action of the saliva stops.
-This gives room for decaying food particles and dead cells to accumulate and may cause bad breath.
+This allows decaying food particles and dead cells to accumulate and may cause bad breath.
 Always remember to drink a lot of water daily.

 5. Some Pharmaceutical Drugs: